JasonNero/MoLab/docs/api-reference/api-example.md

 > [!EXAMPLE]
 >
-> Below is a full payload example for the `MoLabClient.infer` method containing two keyposes on frame 0 and 42 as well as a text prompt.
+> Below is a full payload example for the `MoLabQClient.infer` method containing two keyposes on frame 0 and 42 as well as a text prompt.
 >
 > ```json
 > {